jaenib/setseeker/README.md

 <br>what it does:

-&nbsp; - creates a new virtual environment with a fresh python installation that is independent from the main environment
+&nbsp; -- creates a new virtual environment with a fresh python installation that is independent from the main environment

-&nbsp; - installs all required python modules there
+&nbsp; -- installs all required python modules there

-<br>you need to activate that virtual environment with

-<code> source shaz_venv/bin/activate  </code>

-&nbsp;&nbsp;&nbsp;&nbsp;before running<br>

-&nbsp; - creates the folders
+&nbsp; -- creates the folders

-&nbsp; - there is prompt to enter your soulseek credentials so it can store them encrypted, so the main module can later use them to access soulseek
+&nbsp; -- there is prompt to enter your soulseek credentials so it can store them encrypted, so the main module can later use them to access soulseek

 this step is skippable and you can store them later or enter them every time.